Sahith02/YACS/README.md

 #### Note
 Stop the running process auto_script.sh with CTRL-C  once the number of jobs that have been done equals the number given as the argument (The number of jobs done will be shown on the terminal).
 This may take a while depending on the number of requests.

+## Features

+- Works under the Master/Worker architecture.
+- Respects Hadoop's MapReduce dependencies.
+- Has multiple choices of scheduling algorithms
+- Automated bash script to run the worker daemon, master daemon, and client program.
+- Uses a multithreaded architecture with mutex locks and semaphores to prevent deadlocks.

 ## Files and their Functions

 ### 1. auto_script.sh
-This bash script runs each of the worker daemons, master daemon and the simulated requests from the client (Requests.py) in the background according to the config file given in the `src` directory.
+This bash script runs each of the worker daemons, master daemon, and the simulated requests from the client (Requests.py) in the background according to the config file given in the `src` directory.
 This script also stores a list of the process IDs of the daemons in another file in the `temp` directory.

 ### 2. auto_kill.sh
 The above bash script runs each daemon in the background.
 So even if you stop it with <kbd>CTRL-C</kbd>, it only stops that running bash script process.
 In order to stop all of the daemons started in the above bash script, each process must be stopped independently.
 This script opens the list of Process IDs from the `temp` directory and kills them.